 A Quiet Place in the Country (1968) by Elio Petri

 Recently commented on Franco Fero in 5 films, A Quiet Place in the Country is a beautiful and surreal giallo-like tale about a painter who decides to rent an old mansion in order to work.
-There, he starts to dream about the ghost of a woman who was killed in the house in the past while reality starts to fade away as he becomes interested in the woman, starting a dream-like relationship that will have severe consequences for his family, friends and reputation.
-The surrealistic elements in the story and the Elio Petri’s mise en scene, makes A Quiet Place in the Country a beatiful movie to let yourself loose in its secrets.
+There, he starts to dream about the ghost of a woman who was killed in the house in the past while reality starts to fade away as he becomes interested in the woman, starting a dream-like relationship that will have severe consequences for his family, friends, and reputation.
+The surrealistic elements in the story and the Elio Petri’s mise en scene, makes A Quiet Place in the Country a beautiful movie to let yourself loose in its secrets.

 Diabel (1972) by Andrzej Zulawski

 Diabel is a hard movie to watch.
 Not only because it’s crazy, absurd and violent but also because there is so much more than meets the eye in its imagery that you will finish the film wondering if you really understood it all – which doesn’t mean you won’t think it’s great.
 The story, which is not very important, is about a mysterious figure who frees a man charged of conspiration in a sanitorium moments before the Prussian army arrives and kills everybody.
 Their way home ends up being a metaphor for the state of desperation when the Prussian army invaded Poland in 1770s, resulting in a frenetic, crazy and shocking film where all characters are bound to give themselves into madness in order to save themselves.
 The way Zulawski uses his camera it’s the real horror of the film, making you feel both sick and impressed – maybe a little crazy as well.
 Simply hypnotic.